 Financial Aid awards consist of partial payment of room and board fees at International House, usually calculated by a reduced-payment plan.
 Because Premium and Large Double Rooms are considerably more expensive than Regular Rooms, it is the established policy of I-House that students who receive International House room and board financial aid or a Gateway Fellowship are not eligible to live in Premium Single, Large Double, or Premium Double rooms.
 If you are assigned to a Premium Room and are offered a financial aid award, you will be expected to initiate a move to a Regular Room for the period covered by your award.

 After your award is offered, you must accept your award by responding to the award email within the stated deadline.
-Award recipients will be required to turn in an Individual Taxpayer Identification Number (ITIN) or Social Security Number (SSN) within one week of I-House move-in.* See below.
+Award recipients will be required to turn in an Individual Taxpayer Identification Number (ITIN) or Social Security Number (SSN) within one week of I-House move-in.* See Tax Number requirements below.

 Applications are pre-screened to select UC Berkeley students who closely fit the guidelines.
 International House reserves the right to seek comparable financial information from campus departments, the Berkeley International Office, or other appropriate sources.

 The International House Board of Directors’ Financial Aid Committee makes final award selections.
 Applicants will be informed by email of the status of their application.
 We cannot make the final Financial Aid award without a room contract in place.

 The 2021-22 Academic Year Room & Board Scholarship Application is open May 3-28, 2021.

 The I-House Financial Aid application is composed of two forms plus documents to email:

 - Step One: Fill in and submit the Financial Aid Application Registration Form;

 - Step Two: Download the Student Budget Form to your computer and rename it with your last, first name, then fill in the required fields.

 - Step Three: Send all of the following documents via one email to the scholarship team at firstname.lastname@example.org: